 - Placement of venous access devices for dialysis or chemotherapy

-- Surgical treatment of GERD (gastro esophageal reflux disease)
+- Surgical treatment of gastro esophageal reflux disease, or GERD

 The department also features patient care technology for continuous bedside monitoring, 24 hour cardiac telemetry monitoring, and electronic charting.
 Other services such as respiratory therapy, dietary and physical therapy work together with the unit to provide the best care and recovery.

-Intensive Care Unit (ICU) provides specialized nursing care to critically ill patients requiring continuous and comprehensive observation and monitoring.
-The unit is equipped with state-of-the-art telemedicine equipment allowing consultation from specialty physicians in distant locations.
+Intensive care: The Intensive Care Unit, or ICU, provides specialized nursing care to critically ill patients requiring continuous and comprehensive observation and monitoring.
+The ICU is equipped with state-of-the-art telemedicine equipment allowing consultation from specialty physicians in distant locations.

 - Hospitalists are generally internal medicine or family medicine physicians, or advanced practice providers who have acquired particular expertise in the evaluation and management of common medical conditions that lead to hospital admissions.